idrisadetunmbi/HelloBooks/README.md

 Back end is a RESTful api server which can be accessed through https://hellobooks-server-demo.herokuapp.com/

-Major routes to the back end server will return with an "invalid token..." response.
+All routes to the back end server will return with an "invalid token..." response.
 Active routes include: